Images from the Arsenal of Democracy

 Sloane’s style (both in illustration and in word) is lyrical and attentive to detail, but also straightforward with just a touch of flourish.

-A Museum of Early American Tools ($11.95, b&w, 128 pages) is fascinating.
+A Museum of Early American Tools at $11.95 is fascinating.
 You really need at least TWO Sloane books on your shelf!
+S&H will be added to your total order.

 A Reverence For Wood